timotta/elasticsearch-fonetica-portuguesa/README.md

 ##Install

-To install, clone this repository into your machine and run:
+To install, clone this repository into your machine and run the following commands on your terminal:

-    ./scripts/install.sh path_to_elasticsearch

-Here an example:

-    ./scripts/install.sh ~/Programas/elasticsearch-0.20.5
+    mvn clean install
+    sudo $ES_HOME/bin/elasticsearch-plugin install file://$(pwd)/target/releases/elasticsearch-fonetica-portuguesa-0.0.1.zip --verbose

 ##Config